-Depending on the state and condition of each student, a counselor will draw upon a variety of techniques and teaching styles in order to draw up a unique curriculum for each student.
-The foundations of these different approaches are articulated here.
+Depending on the state and condition of each student, a counselor will draw upon a variety of techniques and teaching styles in order to draw up a unique curriculum for each student in order to address their particular desires.
+The principles in this foundation for these different approaches are articulated here.

 How It Works

 Student needs can be grouped into five distinct categories: Spiritual, physical, intellectual, emotional, as well as personal integration.
 As we cultivate each area of a student's development, the other areas will be assisted or bolstered.

 The four initial elements of a person have been created, designed, and intended to be interconnected and integrated, acting together as a single unit.
 Dysfunction in life can be distilled down to either a problem in one of these four areas, but then manifests as a lack of integration between the distinctive parts.
 Our goal is to address both.